 Strategic Implementation Planning Framework (SIP)

-The APG Implementation Issues Working Group (IIWG), in partnership with the World Bank and Bank Negara Malaysia, successfully piloted a Strategic Implementation Planning (SIP) Framework at a workshop in Kuala Lumpur, Malaysia from 1 to 4 April 2008.
-Both the World Bank and the Government of Canada provided funding in support of this workshop.
+The APG Operations Committee (previously the IIWG) in partnership with the World Bank and Bank Negara Malaysia, successfully piloted a Strategic Implementation Planning (SIP) Framework at a workshop in Kuala Lumpur, Malaysia from 1 to 4 April 2008.
+The World Bank and the Government of Canada privided funding in support of this workshop.

-The SIP Framework was presented and adopted by the APG Plenary in July 2008 as an APG policy document, to be used on a voluntary basis by members.
+The SIP Framework was presented and adopted by the APG membership in July 2008 to be used on a voluntary basis by members.

 The SIP Framework aims to provide post-mutual evaluation implementation assistance by prioritising and sequencing the implementation of mutual evaluation report recommendations, on the basis of identified risks/vulnerabilities and ‘building block’ FATF Recommendations, and factoring in resourcing and capacity issues.
-It is intended as a tool for APG members to use on a voluntary basis and will ideally be used immediately after the adoption of an MER.
+It is intended as a tool for APG members to use on a voluntary basis and will ideally be used immediately after the adoption of a mutual evaluation report.

-The SIP Framework is applicable to all assessed APG members, but in particular to members which lack resources, knowledge and skills to address the recommendations made in their mutual evaluation report.
+The SIP Framework may be used by all APG members, but in particular should be used by members which lack resources, knowledge and skills to address the recommendations made in their mutual evaluation report.